Back To Species Mutation Guide Redesign Guide

 Hoarder thimblets are constructed out of at least three separate fabric scraps.

-Kigu thimblets are born from costsumes or stuffed animals..
+Kigu thimblets are born from costumes or stuffed animals.

 Ghost thimblets are born from a human soul becoming trapped in it's "scrap".